marcosrdac/marcosrdac.github.io/_content/blog/20200310_propper_renaming_for_lf.md

 draft: false
 ---

+\[20200803 Disclaimer\] I'll probably post a new version for the bulk-rename part soon and link it here.

 I've definitely changed to LF file manager, but I still wanted the renaming power I had with other TUI file managers, like ranger's and VIFM's "I", "A" and "a" mappings, or their "bulk-rename" function.
 So today I'm going to show you how to get those functionalities in LF.